apdevelop/jqueryui-slider-knockout-binding/README.md

 # jQuery UI Slider for KnockoutJS custom binding
 Sample JS code adding custom binding as `ko.bindingHandlers.slider` to jQuery UI slider widget.
-Supported properties for binding are
+Supported properties for binding are:
 * `value`, `min`, `max`, `step`, `enabled` for simple slider
 * `values` (or separate `valueMin`, `valueMax`) for range slider (if `sliderOptions.range` set to `true`).

+Check the [demo page](https://htmlpreview.github.io/?https://github.com/apdevelop/jqueryui-slider-knockout-binding/blob/master/slider-binding.html) to see it in action.

 ### Sample usage